thespyeye/Scanbot/README.md

 # Scanbot
-This code is very, very unfinished.
-I will update it in the future as I make progress towards the code not being unfinished
+This code is very early in development and currently does not function.
+I will make updates periodically until I am satisfied with the code.